thinktecture/relayserver/docs/deployment.md

 * Thinktecture.Relay.ManagementApi
   This component is used to manage entries in the RelayServer database, i.e. add a configuration for a new connector.
   These actions usually are not performed too often and load is expected to be idle for most of the time.
-  If not absolutley required we suggested not exposing this container to the public internet.
-Only have it available for your internal administrative usages.
-Unless you have higher load and reliability requirements and/or perform a lot of automatic provisioning of connectors it should be fine to run only a single instance.
+  If not absoluteley required we suggested not exposing this container to the public internet.
+Have it available only for your internal administrative usages.
+Unless you have higher load and reliability requirements and/or perform a lot of automatic provisioning of connectors, it should be fine to run only a single instance.

   Configuration:
   * Provide a connection string to the RelayServer database